rak3n/Vanilla-Reel-MP/README.md

 * <b>Backend</b>:
 Remember that I this project request about getting JSON information about query is being handled by external server.
 Since, I am not open sourcing the codebase of that server, I would like to share some insights about that too. server.js script of Reel-MP is handling fetch request from within the app and send it to the custom api server, For this operation to get information about quearies, I could have used YouTube V3 data api,<b> but this project doesn't uses that !!! </b>, all because of the factual problem of limit of 100 queries request to the Google servers.
 That why I had to develop an other approach to fulfill unlimited query request by the user in a session.
-These results are sent back as response to the node.js script and then back to standard fetch call of javascript script.
+These results are sent back as response to the node.js script and then back to standard fetch call of JavaScript code.